Thomas J. DiLorenzo's "The Real Lincoln" — a rebuttal

 Page 24: (First edition) "The more or less 'official' interpretation of the cause of the War between the States, as described in The Complete Book of U.S. Presidents, by historian William A. Degregorio, asserts that the slavery issue 'pitted abolitionists in the North who viewed it as a moral evil to be eradicated everywhere as soon as practiable against southern extremists who fostered the spread of slavery into the territories.'"
 (The second edition uses the same language.)
 I, for one, had never heard of William A. Degregorio nor The Complete Book of U.S. Presidents, and I would think that many better sources would exist for an "official" interpretation of the cause of the Civil War.
 This is nothing more than a strawman, and a weak one at that.
 No serious scholar takes this view of the Civil War, and while I do grant that many ordinary citizens might, that is an indictment of history education, not of Lincoln's record.

 Page 25: (First edition) "No abolitionist was ever elected to any major political office in any Northern state."
 Thaddeus Stevens (Congressman from Pennsylvania, 1848-1868), Salmon Chase (Governor [1856-1861] and Senator [1849-1855] from Ohio), and Charles Sumner (Senator from Massachusetts, 1851-1874) would be surprised to read this.
-While the definition of "abolitionist" might be a point of contention here, these three men --- along with Ben Wade, Senator from Ohio --- certainly held to extreme antislavery views.
+While the definition of "abolitionist" might be a point of contention here, these three men—along with Ben Wade, Senator from Ohio—certainly held to extreme antislavery views.
 DiLorenzo's second edition completely omits this claim, and wisely so.

 Page 26: (First edition) "[Lincoln] was thus the North's candidate in the election..."
 (The second edition uses the same language.)
 Stephen A. Douglas would have been surprised to read this.
 Although Douglas did not do well in the Electoral vote, he is considered by many students of the 1860 campaign as the only candidate who could have won enough votes nationwide to defeat Lincoln.

 Page 32: DiLorenzo ends this chapter by saying, "The foregoing discussion calls into question the standard account that Northerners elected Lincoln in a fit of moral outrage spawned by their deep-seated concern for the welfare of black slaves in the deep South."
 The problem is that this assertion is based on a false premise.
 I don't think there is a "standard account that Northerners elected Lincoln in a fit of moral outrage..."
 This language is identical in both editions, and simply betrays DiLorenzo's shallow knowledge of history.
 Allen Nevins makes a cogent point in this regard, however.
-"The nation had taken a mighty decision---the decision that slavery must be circumscribed and contained.
+"The nation had taken a mighty decision—the decision that slavery must be circumscribed and contained.
 Lincoln's 1,866,000 followers wished to contain the institution by a flat Congressional refusal to recognize it outside; the 1,375,000 adherents of Douglas wished to contain it by local-option type of popular sovereignty."
 Prologue to Civil War, pp. 316-317.

 Page 35:

 (First edition) "At the same time, it is important to note that Lincoln's Emancipation Proclamation did not free a single slave."
 (The second edition uses the same language.)
 This is simply absurd on its face, for the Emancipation Proclamation was the legal authority for the freeing of most of the slaves in the South.
 For example, all of the slaves in Mississippi, Alabama, Georgia, and Florida, were freed under the authority of the Emancipation Proclamation; freedom perhaps did not come until the Union Army arrived, but once this happened the slaves in that area were free.
-Moreover, any slaves from these areas who had escaped to Union lines---and there were many in this category---would have been freed from bondage the instant the Proclamation went into effect.
+Moreover, any slaves from these areas who had escaped to Union lines—and there were many in this category—would have been freed from bondage the instant the Proclamation went into effect.
 The fact is, while some Union-occupied parts of the Confederacy were exempted from the Proclamation (notably Tennessee, southeastern Louisiana, the new state of West Virginia, and eastern Virginia) some were not.
 Northern Virginia was not exempted, nor were northern Mississippi and Alabama, nor coastal North and South Carolina.
 Any slaves in these regions would have been freed as soon as the Proclamation was issued.
 A good article (with a nice map) is "After the Emancipation Proclamation," by William C. Harris, North & South, vol. 5, no. 1, pp. 42-53.

 Page 37: (First edition) "The British writer Earl Russell noted ..."
 (The second edition uses the same language.)
 Is this a mangled citation for the British Foreign Secretary Earl (as in a title of nobility) Russell?
-It's a minor point, but for the author not to know this---and the way the passage is constructed he clearly does not seem to know this---is an unfortunate reflection on his knowledge of the period.
-The point is not that DiLorenzo identifies Russell as a writer---apparently he was one (something I did not know)---but that he does not appear to know that Russell was the British Foreign Secretary during the Civil War years.
+It's a minor point, but for the author not to know this—and the way the passage is constructed he clearly does not seem to know this—is an unfortunate reflection on his knowledge of the period.
+The point is not that DiLorenzo identifies Russell as a writer—apparently he was one (something I did not know)—but that he does not appear to know that Russell was the British Foreign Secretary during the Civil War years.
 Again, this is a minor point, but an accumulation of many such minor points makes for a major defect in the book.

 pp. 38-43: A large portion of Chapter 3 is devoted to a summary of the military history of the Civil War prior to the Emancipation Proclamation.
 This summary is extremely shallow and one-sided.
 The account of the Battle of Fredericksburg is particularly poor.
 The summary almost entirely emphasizes the so-called "eastern theatre" of the war, and almost completely ignores the "western theatre."
 The reason for this is fairly obvious: DiLorenzo's purpose here is to show that Lincoln issued the Emancipation Proclamation out of desperation in the midst of losing the war.
 But DiLorenzo's construction of the military history conveniently ignores almost all Federal successes, and minimizes those it does not ignore.
 Federal victories at Pea Ridge, Roanoke Island, Port Royal, New Orleans, and Corinth are ignored.
 The extent of the victories at Forts Henry and Donelson (12,000 Confederates prisoner, Nashville captured, most of Western Tennessee occupied) are minimized as "smaller battles."
 Something DiLorenzo fails to notice, apparently, is that by the time the Emancipation Proclamation was issued, the western Confederacy was shattered.
 Much of Tennessee, Arkansas, and Louisiana had been lost.
 The cities of New Orleans, Nashville, and Memphis had been lost.
 In the east, the Confederate capital of Richmond was constantly (if inexpertly) threatened, and a series of significant lodgements had been made along the Atlantic and Gulf coasts.
 The importance to the Emancipation Proclamation of the battle at Antietam or Sharpsburg in September, 1862, is completely ignored.
 DiLorenzo did not make any changes in this section of the second edition that I noticed.

 Page 38: (First edition) DiLorenzo puts the First Battle of Bull Run as occurring on July 16, 1861, instead of July 21.
 (The second edition uses the same language.)
 Again, this is a minor point, but it highlights DiLorenzo's sparse knowledge of the historical context.
-The anonymous website's effort to suggest that this date is not, in fact, an error, seems ridiculous.

 Page 45: (First edition) DiLorenzo states that the emancipation proclamation "caused a desertion crisis in the U.S. Army.
 At least 200,000 Federal soldiers deserted; another 120,000 evaded conscription; and at least 90,000 Northern men fled to Canada while thousands more hid out in the mountains of central Pennsylvania to place themselves beyond the reach of enrollment officers."
 This statement is referenced to p.
 67 of The Confederate War by Gary Gallagher.
 However, this is wrong in two ways.
 First, no such statements are to be found in Gallagher's book, either on the page noted or anywhere else.
 (Gallagher's book tends to focus only on the Confederate side of the war, as its title kind of implies.)
-Second, DiLorenzo is blaming all desertions on the U.S. side of the Civil War on the Emancipation Proclamation---200,000 is the consensus estimate for the total number of deserters throughout the war, according to Mark Weitz's article on desertion in the Encyclopedia of the American Civil War (Santa Barbara, CA: ABC-CLIO, 2000).
+Second, DiLorenzo is blaming all desertions on the U.S. side of the Civil War on the Emancipation Proclamation—200,000 is the consensus estimate for the total number of deserters throughout the war, according to Mark Weitz's article on desertion in the Encyclopedia of the American Civil War (Santa Barbara, CA: ABC-CLIO, 2000).
 Needless to say, some Federals deserted before the proclamation was passed, so not all the desertions can be ascribed to it, and it seems unlikely that every U.S. soldier who deserted after September 1862 did so because of the proclamation.
 In the second edition the language in the text is the same, but the citation is changed to page 63 of James McPherson's What They Fought For.
 That page does discuss the morale crisis which swept through the Federal armies in the winter of 1862-63, but it does not support DiLorenzo's numbers.
 In addition, turning the page would bring the reader to the statement, "In any case, the decline in morale proved short-lived," along with some discussion showing that the entire issue is much more complex than DiLorenzo wants you to believe.
 Finally, the standard source on desertions in the Civil War is Ella Lonn's book, Desertion during the Civil War, which DiLorenzo does not cite.
 If he had, he might have learned that Lonn lists nine major causes of desertion, including things like: sympathy for the South, simple hardships of service, lack of pay, etc. The issuing of the Emancipation Proclamation is not one of them.
 (This discussion is spread out over pages 127--142 in Lonn's book.)
 There is no doubt that there was a substantial morale crisis in the Union Army during the winter of 1862-63, desertions did spike in this period, and it is entirely possible that some of these desertions were tied to the EP.
 (The publisher is aware of a lurid account of Illinois troops running home and having to be rousted out by cavalry to be returned to the ranks.
 A couple of Illinois regiments did more or less collapse due to desertions in early 1863.
 Whether this was due to the EP or the incompetance of the officers is impossible to tell.)
 However, this morale crisis was short-lived.

 Pages 54-84: DiLorenzo writes as if Lincoln's embrace of tariffs were a greater betrayal of liberty than the Confederacy's attempt to nullify the results of a free election and embrace of the "positive good" theory of slavery.
 Why does DiLorenzo concentrate his moral indignation on the man who emancipated slaves rather than on the Confederate leaders who fought to keep them on the plantation?
 There is a natural right of revolution but no legal or constitutional right of secession.
 If any state can leave the Union any time it wants, without first obtaining the consent of all the other parties to the compact, then there is no Union, only a temporary alliance of convenience.
 This, however, was not what the founders envisioned when they framed the Articles of Confederation ("perpetual union between the states") and, later, the Constitution ("a more perfect union").

 Page 68: (First edition) "In virtually every one of the Lincoln-Douglas debates, Lincoln made it a point to champion the nationalization of money and to demonize Jackson and the Democrats for their opposition to it."
-According to James McPherson writing in his book Battle Cry of Freedom (page 182), "Tariffs, banks, internal improvements, corruption, and other staples of American politics received not a word in these debates---the sole topic was slavery."
-While a careful examination of the text of the debates---available online here---shows that Prof. McPherson is exaggerating a bit, the essential truth of his assessment holds up under scrutiny.
+According to James McPherson writing in his book Battle Cry of Freedom (page 182), "Tariffs, banks, internal improvements, corruption, and other staples of American politics received not a word in these debates—the sole topic was slavery."
+While a careful examination of the text of the debates—available online here—shows that Prof. McPherson is exaggerating a bit, the essential truth of his assessment holds up under scrutiny.
 By a large margin, race and slavery were the dominant topics of the debates; the issues of the bank and tariffs and monetary policy were marginal at best.
 In his second edition, DiLorenzo omits the direct reference to the Lincoln-Douglas debates, and instead says, "Lincoln frequently made it a point to champion the nationalization of money and to demonize Jackson and the Democrats for their opposition to it."
 No footnote is given to point to any examples of this, of course.

 Pages 87-88: